mitsuba-renderer/drjit/docs/unused/advanced.rst

 Scatter, gather, and prefetches for SoA ↔ AoS conversion
 ----------------------------------------------------------

-Enoki's :cpp:func:`scatter` and :cpp:func:`gather` functions can transparently convert between SoA and AoS representations.
+Dr.Jit's :cpp:func:`scatter` and :cpp:func:`gather` functions can transparently
+convert between SoA and AoS representations.
 This case is triggered when the supplied index array has a smaller nesting level than that of the data array.
 For instance, consider the following example: